Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of Central America 🢖 Wonders of Costa Rica

 Puntarenas

 Giant ceiba tree (Ceiba pentandra), reportedly – 77 m tall – although it is not known whether this has been really measured.
-As it is common with many trees of tropical forests, the base part of this giant tree has pyramidal form and thus the usual way to measure the girth of tree at 1.2 – 1.4 m height here can not be applied.
+As is common with many trees of tropical forests, the base part of this giant tree has a pyramidal form and thus the usual way to measure the girth of the tree at 1.2 – 1.4 m height here can not be applied.

 Archaeological wonders